 129. KINDERGARTEN EDUCATION.
 3 credits.
 Prerequisite, Psychology 52.
-This course aims to develop a forward-looking viewpoint in the education of pre-school children; a study of materials, techniques, and practices which promote all-round growth and development of young children.
+This course aims to develop a forward-looking viewpoint in the education of pre-school children; a study of materials, techniques, and practices which promote all-around growth and development of young children.

-131. Primary Education.
+131. PRIMARY EDUCATION.
 First semester.
 3 credits.